prettier/prettier/docs/plugins.md

 The example above uses `util.addTrailingComment`, which automatically sets `comment.leading`/`trailing`/`printed` to appropriate values and adds the comment to the AST node's `comments` array.

+The `--debug-print-comments` CLI flag can help with debugging comment attachment issues.
+It prints a detailed list of comments, which includes information on how every comment was classified (`ownLine`/`endOfLine`/`remaining`, `leading`/`trailing`/`dangling`) and to which node it was attached.
+For Prettier’s built-in languages, this information is also available on the Playground (the 'show comments' checkbox in the Debug section).

 ### `options`

 `options` is an object containing the custom options your plugin supports.